gonconist/ab4tsv/README.md

 pip install -r requirements.txt
 ```

+## WiC-TSV data & baseline models

+The WiC-TSV dataset as well as training and evaluation scripts for HyperBertCLS and HyperBert3 are available [here](https://github.com/semantic-web-company/wic-tsv).

 ## Training your own model

 There are two equivalent ways to finetune AB4TSV on WiC-TSV.